BurnIsBliss/Rock-Paper-Scissors/README.md

 Version 2:

 The game has been updated to include an UI to demonstrate my basic DOM manipulation skills using JS.

+Version 3:

+Introduced a form to input the players name.